recyclerobot/mandelbulber2-google-cloud/README.md

 gcloud init
 ```

-3. Create a bucket called `mandelbulber` and add mandelbulber2 linux binary in there, as well as a `input` directory, which contains your `*.fract` file
+3. Create a bucket called `mandelbulber`, and add the contents of the `bucket` folder in there

 so:

 ```
 bucket: mandelbulber
   |- mandelbulber exec
+  |- render.sh
   |- input
-    |- something.fract
+    |- yourfractal.fract
 ```

 3. Run the Script with a unique project name (will be used to ID your instance, nothing else)